 The Wolf Conservation Center participates in the federal recovery and release programs for two critically endangered wolf species - the Mexican gray wolf and red wolf.
 The WCC's two 'ambassador wolves' reside on exhibit where they help teach the public about wolves and their vital role in the environment.
 Through wolves, the WCC teaches the broader message of conservation, ecological balance, and personal responsibility for improved human stewardship of our World.

 Wolves have been demonized and misunderstood for much of human history.
 Because wolves are highly politicized animals, common misconceptions about wolves can cause real harm.
 Helping to correct misinformation is an effective way to help wolves.
-The Wolf Conservation Center's (WCC) three Ambassador wolves help open the door to understanding what wolves really are.
-Alawa, Zephyr, and Nikai inspire our guests onsite in South Salem, NY and inspire thousands more around the world via live webcams.
+The Wolf Conservation Center's (WCC) two Ambassador wolves help open the door to understanding what wolves really are.
+Silas and Nikai inspire our guests onsite in South Salem, NY and inspire thousands more around the world via live webcams.

 Nikai (meaning “Little Saint” or One Who Wanders”) is a tan and gray wolf who joined the Wolf Conservation Center family in May of 2014.

 Since 2003 the WCC has played a critical role in preserving and protecting these imperiled species with through carefully managed breeding and reintroduction.
 To date, the WCC remains one of the three largest holding facilities for these rare species and seven wolves from the Center have been given the extraordinary opportunity to resume their rightful place on the wild landscape.

 Mexican Gray Wolves